jeffrockson/hh-official-againstthestorm-wiki-clone/README.md

 file lists technical contributors to the project.
 The COPYING file explains MediaWiki's copyright and license (GNU General Public License, version 2 or later).
 Many thanks to the Wikimedia community for testing and suggestions.

+19 Oct 2025
+The .vscode/settings.json Removes all superfluous folders and files from the VSCode explorer.
+If you ever can't find a file (or I suppose try to create a file but are told it already exists), this is the first place to look.

+.cursorignore does not have the token file
+.gitignore does not have LocalSettings or token file

+be sure to have launch.json env set both MW_PATH_ROOT and LUA_LIB_PATH_ROOT that identify your local paths.

+For using the API, you need to store your token in plain text in csrftoken.txt You can find your token by: http://localhost:4000/api.php?action=query&meta=tokens&type=csrf&format=json

+In your LocalSettings.php, make sure you add this so template saves in VSCode can be automatically pushed to the local database for testing:
+# Disable requiring login since this is local, so the API can be used directly without a session
+$wgGroupPermissions['*']['edit'] = true;